NeuroTechX/moabb/README.md

 ## Who are we?

 The founder of the Mother of all BCI Benchmark is [Alexander Barachant][link_alex_b].
+He is currently working with [Vinay Jayaram][link_vinay] to update and maintain the codebase.
 This project is under the umbrella of [NeuroTechX][link_neurotechx], the international community for NeuroTech enthusiasts.

 ## What do we need?